erhant/project-euler/ethernaut/8-Vault.md

 ## Reading Storage

 Looking at the Vault contract, the storage is read from top to bottom.
+EVM has $2^{256}$ slots with 32-bytes each.
 At the top, we have `bool public locked;` and after that we have `bytes32 private password;`.
 These variable are at index 0 and 1 in the storage respectively.
 We can therefore read the password by `await web3.eth.getStorageAt(contract.address, 1)` and simply give the result as the parameter to `contract.unlock(...)`.